Alexandra Sonnemans

 Design Execution, Research and Development: Alexandra Sonnemans

-Concept: Alexandra Sonnemans and Caterina Viguera (within rotative studio)
+Concept: Alexandra Sonnemans and Caterina Viguera (rotative studio)

 Technical Execution in collaboration with Gerben Buijten